 Rodney Friend is recognised internationally as one of the most outstanding English born violinists.
-As a soloist, chamber musician, concertmaster, director and teacher he has appeared worldwide with the greatest musicians of the last forty-five years.
-He made his London debut playing the Sibelius Violin Concerto with the Halle Orchestra and his American debut playing the Britten Violin Concerto with the New York Philharmonic.
-He has performed extensively as a concerto soloist with major orchestras in Europe, North and South America, Scandinavia and the Far East under such conductors as Haitink, Barbirolli, Mehta, Leinsdorf, Solti, Giulini, Davis and Boult.
+As a soloist, chamber musician, concertmaster, director and teacher he has appeared worldwide with the greatest musicians of the last forty five years.
+He made his London debut playing Sibelius concerto with the Halle Orchestra and his American debut playing Britten concerto with the New York Philharmonic.
+He has performed extensively as concerto soloist with major orchestras in Europe, North and South America, Scandinavia and the Far East under such conductors as Haitink, Barbirolli, Mehta, Leinsdorf, Solti, Giulini, Davis and Boult.
 Amongst his many recordings, his performances with the London Philharmonic of the Britten and Bach concertos for EMI received the highest critical acclaim.

 On his return to London he became concertmaster of the BBC Symphony Orchestra with Roszdestvensky and a senior lecturer and consultant of violin at the Royal College of Music, where he formed and directed The RCM String Ensemble, touring and performing with many great artists.
-Since 1990 he has worked solely in the areas of teaching, solo and chamber music performances, traveling regularly as a professor and jury member at the international violin competitions of Europe, America, Korea and Japan.
+Since 1990 he has worked solely in the areas of teaching, solo and chamber music performances, travelling regularly as a professor and jury member at the international violin competitions.
 His students continue to achieve success in all areas of violin playing.